Signs of A Termite Infestation

 Now that you have a brief understanding of how the termites organize, here are some signs that will tell you if they are a problem in or around your home.

-Take a flashlight and take a tour of your home in search of these mud tubes.
+- Mud foraging tubes: Take a flashlight and take a tour of your home in search of these mud tubes.
 Start in the basement look along the foundation of your walls and wall joists.
-These pencil-size mud tunnels are a clear sign that you have a problem.
+These pencil-size mud tunnels are a clear sign that you have problems.

-Next, look for any wood that appears damaged or damp.
+- Damaged Wood: Next, look for any wood that appears damaged or damp.
 Termites thrive in dark and wet environments, so make sure your home is free of these areas.
-Look for damage along paneling, molding, drywall, or any structural wood.
+Look for damage along with paneling, molding, drywall, or any structural wood.

-Specific insecticides known as termiticides can be purchased and used along your foundation to create a chemical barrier.
-This may require quite a bit of termiticide but will give you the peace of mind that your home will remain termite free.
+- Chemical barriers: Specific insecticides known as termiticides can be purchased and used along your foundation to create a chemical barrier.
+This may require quite a bit of termiticide but will give you the peace of mind that your home will remain termite-free.

-Whether you are concerned about termites or other home invaders from finding their way into your home, it’s always a good idea to seal off any cracks or holes.
+- Seal your home: Whether you are concerned about termites or other home invaders finding their way into your home, it’s always a good idea to seal off any cracks or holes.